vsoch/build-notes/_papers/abate-2013-modular-package-manager.md

 ## A Modular Package Manager Architecture

+### TLDR

+Mancoosi Package Manager (MPM) is a hodge podge of debian tools (the client, and hooks to apt) in Python and standards (using CUDF as input output for an upgrade scenario) and it's slow as heck, but performs better than other Debian-based package mangers.
+This paper is more a review of CUDF and then argument that modularity is the way to go, as demonstrated by a few studies that show this strategy comes up with more optimal solutions.

 ### Overview

 The authors present **package managers** the tools to install/remote software, and argue